Insights

 By incorporating configuration and customisation tools into your online platforms, you empower each customer to craft products…

-The Neural Engine Inside Your iPhone
+The Neural Engine inside your iPhone

 Apple’s custom Neural Engine silicon spearheads on-device AI, enabling groundbreaking iPhone experiences by accelerating machine learning up to 5000% year-over-year....